Police: Parade-crash suspect was in a domestic disturbance

 He has been charged with crimes 16 times since 1999 and had two outstanding cases against him at the time of the parade disaster — including one in which he was accused of deliberately running down a woman with his vehicle.

-A joyous scene of marching bands and children dancing in Santa hats and waving pompoms gave way in an instant Sunday to screams and the sight of crumpled bodies as the SUV sped through barricades and struck dancers, musicians and others in the community of 72,000 people.
+On Sunday, a joyous scene of marching bands and children dancing in Santa hats and waving pompoms gave way in an instant to screams and the sight of crumpled bodies as the SUV sped through barricades and struck dancers, musicians and others in the community of 72,000.

-Mayor Shawn Reilly described the event as a “Norman Rockwell-type of Christmas parade" that “became a nightmare.”
+Mayor Shawn Reilly described the parade as a “Norman Rockwell-type" event that “became a nightmare.”

 “It looked like dummies being thrown in the air,” said Nicole Schneiter, who was there with her children and grandchildren.
 “It took a second to register, like, ‘Is that what we really just saw?’
 And then you looked in the road and there were just people laying in road.”

-At least nine patients — most of them children — were listed in critical condition Monday at two hospitals, and seven others were reported in serious condition.
+At least nine patients, most of them children, were listed in critical condition two hospitals, and seven others were reported in serious condition.

 In the other case, filed in July 2020, Brooks is charged with reckless endangering and illegal possession of a firearm.

-In the more recent one, a woman told police that Brooks deliberately ran her over with his vehicle in a gas station parking lot after a fight.
-She was hospitalized for her injuries.

-His attorney in those cases, Joseph Domask, said he was not representing him in the parade incident.
+His attorney in those cases, Joseph Domask, said he was not representing him in the parade crash.

+The Milwaukee County District Attorney’s Office said prosecutors' $1,000 bail recommendation for Brooks was “inappropriately low,” given the charges.
+The DA's office said it is investigating the matter.

+Republican Rebecca Kleefisch, a former Wisconsin lieutenant governor who is running for governor in 2022, called the killings “yet another avoidable tragedy that occurred because a violent career criminal was allowed to walk free and terrorize our community.”

 Brooks is an aspiring rapper.
 On a YouTube page, a video that has since been removed showed him rapping in front a red Ford SUV resembling the one at the parade.
 The rapper uses the name MathBoi Fly on his Twitter and other social media accounts.

-The horror was recorded by the city’s livestream and onlookers' cellphones.
-One video shows the moment the SUV broke through the barricades at high speed and includes the apparent sound of several gunshots.
+The horror of the crash was recorded by the city’s livestream and onlookers' cellphones.
+One video shows the moment the SUV broke through the barricades and includes the apparent sound of gunfire.

-“It was like a war scene walking through there,” said Ken Walter, who had been riding in the parade in a hot air balloon basket along with his wife and youngest son.
+“It was like a war scene walking through there” afterward, said Ken Walter, who had been riding in the parade in a hot air balloon basket along with his wife and youngest son.
 “There were these piles of blankets with cops standing over them that you just knew were bodies.”

 Walter said he saw a red SUV careen into view and watched it hit a member of his real estate-agency parade contingent, then barrel straight into members of the Waukesha South High School marching band.